apache/nifi-site/source/minifi/faq.md

 ### Can I use MiNiFi Toolkit Converter for MiNiFi C++?

 Unfortunately due to differences in naming, properties and processor availability in MiNiFi C++ and NiFi, the MiNiFi Toolkit Converter is not recommended for MiNiFi C++.
+To create a flow definition for MiNiFi C++, check out our [examples](https://github.com/apache/nifi-minifi-cpp/tree/main/examples).